Search for Important Questions

 1. Which school gave rise to the concept of Human Rights?

-1. What rights relating to education are guaranteed under the Universal Declaration of Human Rights (1948)?
+2. Which rights are guaranteed under the Universal Declaration of Human Rights (1948)?

 1. What is the time limit for information concerning human rights violations by exempted organizations under Section 24?

-2. What is addressed in Section 12 of the Protection of Human Rights Act?
+2. What is the term for chairpersons of Human Rights Commissions?

 1. When was the Human Rights Commission established in India?